robiningelbrecht/continuous-integration-example/README.md

 that can get the job done as wel 🚀.

 If you liked this tutorial, please consider giving it a ⭐

+__Note__: This tutorial won't explain the complete inner workings of GitHub workflows and actions, so some basic knowledge is required.

 ------